apchavan/go-youtube-downloader/README.md

 Command line app written in [Go](https://go.dev) to download videos using YouTube URLs.

+### Important Note:

+- At present, this app do not work for videos having _age-restrictions_.

+---

 ## Build Binary:

 From project root enter command,